ub-os/puck/puck/Resources/Private/JavaScript/_nexus/README.md

 When the current value of a property is equal to the default value, the HTML attribute on the element is removed.

-For every attribute, you can define a method `[attributeName]Changed(oldValue, newValue)` that is called when the attribute changes.
+For every attribute, you can define a callback method `[attributeName]Changed(oldValue, newValue)` that is called when the attribute changes.

 Additionally, when any HTML attribute on the element changes that is NOT part of your aspect attributes, the method `attributeChanged` is called with the attribute name, old value and new value as arguments.